MacAppDevelop/TheHolyQuran/README.md

 # License

-The code and application itself are licensed under Apache License 2.0, **excluding all .sqlite files in the repository**.
+The code and application itself are licensed under Apache License 2.0, **excluding all .sqlite and .ttf/.otf font files in the repository**.

 The reason for excluding .sqlite files is because all translation files are from [Tanzil website](https://tanzil.net/trans/).

+Also the file named TheHolyQuran.sqlite contains The Holy Quran's Text and Metadata from [Tanzil](https://tanzil.net/download) and [Islam-db](https://quran.islam-db.com/) data.

-**Terms of Use from Tanzil website:**
+**Terms of Use for Translation Files from Tanzil website:**

 The translations provided are for non-commercial purposes only.
 If used otherwise, you need to obtain necessary permission from the translator or the publisher.